 If the obligatee party which ordered the project or work to be done, did not have recourse to make a claim to be reimbursed for poor work, it would be in a position of suffering potentially devastating losses.
 Sureties prevents this from happening by providing financial guarantees of compensation for work which is deemed unsatisfactory in some way.

 Types of Sureties

-The two main categories of sureties are commercial and construction surety bonds.
-There are several types of construction bonds, including payment and performance bonds, bid bonds, and site renovation bonds, but almost every other bond not included in these types would then fall into the category of commercial surety bonds.
-Let us help you define surety today.
+The two main categories of sureties are commercial and construction sureties.
+There are several types of construction bonds, including payment and performance bonds, bid bonds, and site renovation bonds, but almost every other bond not included in these types would then fall into the category of commercial sureties.
+Let us help you get bonded today.
 You won’t be disappointed!

-NFP Surety has relationships with several of the top bonding carriers in the nation, including (but not limited to) Old Republic Surety Company, Western National Surety, and HCC Tokio Marine.
-Whatever your bonding needs, we have access to a carrier, and have the experise to make sure you are properly bonded for your industry type!
+NFP has relationships with several of the top bonding carriers in the nation, including (but not limited to) Old Republic Company, Western National, and HCC Tokio Marine.
+Whatever your bonding needs, we have access to a carrier, and have the expertise to make sure you are properly bonded for your industry type!
 Call us today, at (800) 863-3210 to learn how easy our bonding process can be!
-Let us define surety in terms that make sense to you.
+Let us define surety bond in terms that make sense to you.

 Industries that require sureties

 Almost every industry in this country makes use of bonds, and since there are an endless variety of bonds, they can be used to cover virtually any scenario which arises in business, or where some kind of work guarantee is necessary.
 One of the industries that makes the greatest use of sureties are the construction industry, and it’s easy to understand why that would be so.